PokemonAutomation/SwSh-Arduino/Documentation/NativePrograms/DateSpam-StowOnSideFarmer.md

 More on: [Serial Communication](../SerialCommunication.md)

 This program outputs the number of purchase attempts.
-This can be read using the Device Logger.
+This can be read by the serial programs.

 ## Options:
 This program does not have the ability to avoid the system update window.
 Should the window appear while the program is running, the program will enter a safe do-nothing loop within the Switch settings.